micmejia/bible-dump/NKJV/Jeremiah/Jer 18.md

 "Now therefore, speak to the men of Judah and to the inhabitants of Jerusalem, saying, 'Thus says the Lord: "Behold, I am fashioning a disaster and devising a plan against you.
 Return now every one from his evil way, and make your ways and your doings good." ' " ## God's Warning Rejected

 ###### 12
 And they said, "That is hopeless!
-So we will walk according to our own plans, and we will every one [^d]obey the dictates[^e] of his evil heart."
+So we will walk according to our own plans, and we will every one obey the dictates of his evil heart."

 ###### 13
 Therefore thus says the Lord: "Ask now among the Gentiles, Who has heard such things?
 The virgin of Israel has done a very horrible thing.

 ###### 14
-Will _a man_ [^f]leave the snow water of Lebanon, _Which comes_ from the rock of the field?
+Will _a man_ leave the snow water of Lebanon, _Which comes_ from the rock of the field?
 Will the cold flowing waters be forsaken for strange waters?

 ###### 15
 "Because My people have forgotten Me, They have burned incense to worthless idols.
 And they have caused themselves to stumble in their ways, _From_ the ancient paths, To walk in pathways and not on a highway,